 Send files between two computers over the internet

 Sending a file to another computer usually means uploading it somewhere first — a cloud drive, an email attachment, a chat app — and hoping the recipient can get it back out again.
-Relayium skips that step: it connects your browser directly to theirs, wherever in the world they are, and streams the file straight across.
+Relayium skips that storage step: browsers connect directly on the same LAN, while cross-network transfers use a TURN relay that carries only end-to-end encrypted ciphertext and keeps no server-side realtime content copy or history.

 This guide covers both cases — two computers on the same network, and two computers on completely different networks (different homes, offices, countries) — and shows exactly what each side needs to do.